bruprod/pymongo_cache/README.md

 - TTL to the cache
 - LRU cache
 - Handler for change streams of the collections, which invalidates the cache
-- Using the MongoDB database as cache for the mongodb queries
+- Adding additional cache backends for mongodb and sqlite